This page has the answers to the questions we are most frequently asked about Northumbria Blood Bikes

 Are there any qualifications required to be a rider volunteer?

 Yes, all our riders are required to have held a full motorcycle licence for at least 2 years and hold a recognised advanced riding qualification (such as IAM, RoSPA, Police or one of our listed qualifications).
-If you want to ride for us but don’t yet have a suitable qualification, we can put you in contact with one of the local advanced rider groups so you can gain the required qualification.
+If you want to ride for us but do not yet have a suitable qualification, we can put you in contact with one of the local advanced rider groups so you can gain the required qualification.

 Are there any qualifications required to be a driver volunteer?

 Yes, all our drivers are required to have held a full car licence for at least 2 years and hold a recognised advanced driving qualification (such as IAM, RoSPA, Police, Ambulance, Fire or one of our listed qualifications).
-If you want to drive for us but don’t yet have a suitable qualification, we can put you in contact with one of the local advanced driving groups so you can gain the required qualification.
+If you want to drive for us but do not yet have a suitable qualification, we can put you in contact with one of the local advanced driving groups so you can gain the required qualification.

 Why do Riders need to have an advanced qualification?